npondel/R_studio_projects/README.md

 Hello!
 This is the code suppliment to my MPH culminating project.
 A summarized description of the project will be placed here soon.

 R code can be browsed here in it's plain text form.
-In order to run the code, you need to install the R base software and/or Rstudio.
-Both are available online at [The R Project](https://www.r-project.org/) or [R-Studio](https://www.rstudio.com/).
+In order to view and run the code natively, you need to install the [R base software](https://www.r-project.org/) and [Rstudio](https://www.rstudio.com/).

 ### String Match File Naming Instructions
 1. Text data file must be named "text_data.csv" with columns "KEY_CASE" and "all_fields".